Compassion Fatigue Strategies, Plus! @ UFL

 Class Overview:

-Module 1: Understanding Compassion Fatigue and Workplace Stressors
+Module 1: Understanding Empathic Strain aka Compassion Fatigue and Workplace Stressors

 Module 2: Managing Stress and Increasing Self‐Care

 This module is dedicated to understanding stress and self-care.
-You’ll work to create a personalized system to help you monitor and manage your daily stress levels.
-Next you’ll jump in to the importance of self-care and map out a variety of practices that can be used on the job and at home.
+You’ll work to create a personalized system to help you monitor and manage your fluctuating stress levels in order to reduce reactivity and the risk of stress injury.
+Next you’ll explore self-care, healthy boundaries, and map out a variety of simple practices that can be used on the job and at home.

 Module 3: Building Compassion Satisfaction and Resiliency

-This module is dedicated to connecting to the rewards of our work and shifting your perspective to a more (realistically) positive outlook in order to increase your Compassion Satisfaction.
-You’ll focus on resilience building techniques, including self-compassion and mindfulness practices, which will help you bounce back from the inevitable stress of your work.
+This module is dedicated to connecting to the rewards of our work and shifting your perspective to a realistically optimistic outlook in order to increase your Compassion Satisfaction and sustain your energy to do this challenging work.
+You’ll focus on resilience building techniques, including self-compassion and mindfulness practices, which will help you cope with and recover from the inevitable stress of your work.

 Module 4: Taking Action and Committing to Change

-In the final module, you’ll be working on setting doable goals, collaboration with your team/supporting your staff, and crafting a personal mission statement (and an organizational mission statement) to help keep you motivated as you take your new skills into the future!
-Leaders will learn about vicarious trauma-informed organizations and how to reduce burnout.
+In the final module, you’ll be working on creating simple habits to support your wellbeing, learn ways to collaborate with your team and support your staff, and draft a personal mission statement (or an organizational mission statement) to help you see clearly as you take your new skills into the future!
+Leaders will learn about vicarious trauma-informed organizations and how to reduce burnout by addressing working conditions.

 You can view course details and sign up here.